GavinBirkhoff/storetify/README.md

 ## ✨ Features

-- Better to use localStorage
+- Better to use localStorage, Next localStorage
 - Easy to learn and use
 - Expiration time of support data
 - Support for monitoring data changes